 Europe’s weak hand

-The US controls around 63% of the global cloud market.
+As of Q2 2025, the US controls approximately 63% of the global cloud infrastructure market, with AWS holding 30%, Microsoft Azure 20%, and Google Cloud 13%.
 Europe, for all its regulatory might, is playing catch-up with both hands tied behind its back.
-This isn’t simply a business concern—it’s strategic infrastructure.
+This isn’t simply a business concern, it’s strategic infrastructure.

 Why it matters

-• Data sovereignty: US clouds fall under the CLOUD Act, making European GDPR assurances about as useful as an ashtray on a motorbike if your backups live in Virginia.
+- Data sovereignty: US clouds fall under the CLOUD Act, significantly weakening GDPR protections if your backups live in Virginia.
+The legal grey area creates genuine compliance risks for European organisations.

 The case for cloud-on-prem